Changes To Club Carlson Award Categories - March 1, 2018 Changes To Club Carlson Award Categories - March 1, 2018

 AwardWallet receives compensation from advertising partners for links on the blog.
-Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Club Carlson has announced changes to its award categories that come into effect March 1, 2018.
-Unlike recent similar changes in other hotel chains, this change is relatively balanced and does not present a significant devaluation, with about the same numbers of properties going up and down in category.
+Unlike recent similar changes in other hotel chains, this change is relatively balanced and does not present a significant devaluation, with about the same number of properties going up and down in category.

 Changes To The Americas

-In Canada, the changes are positive with five category 5 hotels dropping to a category 4, which will now set you back 38,000 points per night.
+In Canada, the changes are positive with five category 5 hotels dropping to category 4, which will now set you back 38,000 points per night.

 In the US 19 properties are changing category, with 15 hotels moving up, and 4 dropping.
 Unlike Canada, the changes affect hotels ranging from category 1 to category 7.